 Air Travel and High Altitudes

 Air travel is a hidden danger for sickle cell patients.
-During and following commercial airline flights, patients with sickle cell disease are known to experience complications such as bone pain, splenic infarction, [xv] [xvi] [xvii] (https://www.medcentral.com/pain/how-manage-acute-pain-crisis-sickle-cell-disease-practical-recommendations) (https://pubmed.ncbi.nlm.nih.gov/12677546/) (https://pubmed.ncbi.nlm.nih.gov/13292838/) osteonecrosis (avascular necrosis) of the hip, and, in some cases, prolonged crisis resulting in death.
-These complications have been linked to prolonged oxygen desaturation at high altitudes, with oxygen saturations measured as low as 77%, instead of the normal of 95%-100%. [xviii] (https://openhematologyjournal.com/VOLUME/4/PAGE/15/FULLTEXT/) Oxygen supplementation should be prescribed to ameliorate the low oxygen environment that occurs at high altitudes during airline flights, which does result in considerable harm to sickle cell patients who continue to have injury and death after such flights.
-Some airlines will provide compressed medical oxygen for flights.
-Other airlines require the patient to bring an oxygen concentrator that is certified for flight such as a Sequal Eclipse.
-This is much more cumbersome, and may get the patient stranded far from home, if there is any mechanical damage to the concentrator and we advocate for all airlines to provide compressed medical oxygen to patients with respiratory disabilities such as sickle cell disease.
+During and following commercial airline flights, patients with sickle cell disease are known to experience complications such as bone pain, splenic infarction, [xxxiii] [xxxiv] [xxxv] osteonecrosis (avascular necrosis) of the hip, and, in some cases, prolonged crisis resulting in death.
+These complications have been linked to prolonged oxygen desaturation at high altitudes, with oxygen saturations measured as low as 77%, instead of the normal of 95%-100%. [xxxvi] Oxygen supplementation should be prescribed to ameliorate the low oxygen environment that occurs at high altitudes during airline flights, which does result in considerable harm to sickle cell patients who continue to have injury and death after such flights.
+Some airlines will provide compressed medical oxygen for flights while others require the patient to bring an oxygen concentrator that is certified for flight, which is more onerous, cost prohibitive for many patients and as a mechanical device can fail during flight or at the destination.
+All airlines should be mandated as a matter of human rights, to provide compressed medical oxygen to patients with respiratory disabilities such as sickle cell disease.

 Treatment of a Crisis